Răzvan Lucescu

-Răzvan Lucescu (/ro/; born 17 February 1969) is a Romanian professional football manager and former player, who is currently managing Greek Super League club PAOK.
+Răzvan Lucescu (/ro/; born 17 February 1969) is a Romanian professional football manager and former player who is the head coach of Qatar Stars League club Al Sadd.

 As a player, he operated as a goalkeeper and spent most years of his career at Sportul Studențesc during three stints.
-Lucescu also represented Național București, Brașov, Rapid București, and Bacău in his country, as well as Crema abroad.
-He won his only national title with Rapid București in the 2002–03 campaign.
+Lucescu also represented Național București, Brașov, Rapid București and Bacău in his country, as well as Crema abroad.
+He won his only national title with Rapid in the 2002–03 campaign.

-Lucescu returned to Brașov in 2004 for his first role as a manager, before moving to Rapid where he guided the team to the Cupa României in the 2005–06 and 2006–07 seasons.
-Between 2009 and 2011, he was in charge of the Romania national team.
-His other managerial honours include nine domestic trophies with El Jaish, PAOK, and Al Hilal combined.
+He returned to Brașov in 2004 for his first role as a manager, before moving to Rapid where he guided the team to the Cupa României in the 2005–06 and 2006–07 seasons.
+Between 2009 and 2011, Lucescu was in charge of the Romania national team.
+His other managerial honours include six domestic trophies with El Jaish, PAOK and Al Hilal combined.
 With the latter side, he also won the AFC Champions League in 2019.

 Playing career

-Born in Bucharest, Lucescu made 243 appearances in the Divizia A for Sportul Studențesc, Național București, Brașov, Rapid București and FCM Bacău.
+Born in Bucharest, Lucescu made 243 appearances in the Divizia A for Sportul Studențesc, Național București, FC Brașov, Rapid București and FCM Bacău.

 Managerial career

 Brașov

-He began his coaching career with Brașov in the 2003–04 season spanning 15 matches in the first league.
+He began his coaching career with FC Brașov in the 2003–04 season spanning 15 matches in the first league.